-The inspiration for this Shredded Short Rib Sandwich comes from a little joint I visited this summer called Joan’s on Third, a bakery / café in West Hollywood, California.
+The inspiration for this Shredded Short Rib Sandwich comes from a little joint called Joan’s on Third, a bakery / café in West Hollywood, California.
 I had my eye on the sandwich when I saw the two words “short rib” jump off the chalkboard menu.
 By now, you should be familiar with my culinary infatuation with beef short ribs.
 And with this Shredded Short Rib Sandwich, I have now crossed over to obsession.

 This is a simple little sandwich that just happens to be one of the best I’ve ever eaten.
 These short ribs are wine-infused, cooked fork tender and piled onto crusty sourdough, and then griddled to a crisp finish oozing with melted cheese–this is sandwich perfection.